PHaNtoMzX77/Wave/README.md

 Extended support is a little longer here, mainstream will end after 6 months like normal but extended ends after 4 months like LTS, which gives your system 10 months of support.
 Extended support only gets security updates here to keep the system secure.
+### Additional Support Information
+During extended support you'll receive periodic notifications telling you that "Support will be ending for this version of Wave soon, update now to continue getting updates", you can safely ignore these if you want to for any reason.
+However, after extended support you'll be warned that the system is out of date and you are running out of time to update.
+We cant hold updates on the server forever.

+After extended support, any security issues or bugs won't be fixed or even acknowlegded by the Wave team.
+Your system will be out of date and cannot be updated any further until you upgrade to a newer version.

 ## Contributers
 Thank you to everyone who has contributed to Wave, big or small, it still matters.
 You can also read the **Translations** section for those